install antivirus on raspberry pi

 ClamAV is a great antivirus specially designed for Unix-based systems.
 It gives you all the protection you need, and it’s incredibly easy to install.

-After the installation you’ll have the ability to scan your device for malware, viruses, trojans, ISP tracking, and other security threats that can plague your Raspberry Pi.
-After the software finishes the installation, it will give you some configuration options and automatically set regular updates, so you don’t have to worry about updating anything manually.
+After the installation, you’ll have the ability to scan your device for malware, viruses, trojans, ISP tracking, and other security threats that can plague your Raspberry Pi.

 Download now